 Every Mom has their unique and personal birth story.
 I heard hundreds of them leading up to mine.
 I have yet to find any two women that experienced the same.
 It is necessary to throw every plan you have out the window.
 Everyone talks about their birth plan.
 Birth plan?
 Really!!

 All I knew was that my doctor said they were inducing labor on my due date if the baby hadn’t come.
+Which was March 25th.

 Why I asked?
 She replied, “because you’re 35 and at risk for complications.”

 I took this picture at work.
 Not sure how I got through the show with no voice that day.
 Must have been awful listening to it.
 I never missed a day of work.
+Wasn’t about to now.
 Shit, I walked the Avon 39 pregnant.
 No damn cold was gonna stop me.
 I was feeling exceptionally pointy that day.
 Took this picture.
 Not realizing it’d be my last preggo pic.

 Went to my doctor Wednesday and was feeling terrible.
 Then the blood pressure results.
 140 over something.
 Whatever it was, it was too high.